 “You-know-what doth never prosper, what’s the reason?
 For if it prosper, none dare call it… you-know-what.”

 There are reasons for rules and limits on fishing.
 Fishing was never meant to be recreational.
 Too many died for the inconvenience.

-- How many congressmen will fit in a phone booth?
+- How many honest congressmen will fit in a phone booth?

 - Can you name more Capitals than Kardashians?

-- How many Presidents came before the 45th President?
+- Tally the Presidents that came before the 45th?